Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 Containing the damage immediately.

 Reset all passwords and remove any corrupted files.
-In a serious breach, you might have to take the entire system offline, isolate part of your network, block website traffic or install temporary firewalls.
+In a serious breach, you might take the entire system offline, isolate part of your network, block website traffic or install temporary firewalls.

 Contacting authorities and members of your business network.

-If the attack stole sensitive financial information, calls to the FBI and FTC should be on the top of your to-do list.
+If the attack stole sensitive financial information, calls to the FBI and FTC should be on your to-do list.

 Contact customers, suppliers, partners, and service providers.
 Being thorough here will build goodwill along your supply chain.